 You’ll need evergreen content to balance out time-sensitive ideas that focus on current trends.
-Evergreen content is anything that stands the test of time like this post we created about better SEO strategies for B2B.
+Evergreen content is anything that stands the test of time like this post we created about Better, Bolder B2B SEO.
 That content will be just as relevant in the future as it is today, so it’s likely to be shared and linked to for years to come.

 Develop content ideas with great ROI